denisdubovitskiy/ifacemaker/README.md

 * `--result-pkg` - A name for the resulting package.
 * `--struct-name` - A name of the struct from which an interface should be generated.
 * `--interface-name` - A name for resulting interface.
+* `--output` - A filename in which a result interface is going to be stored.